 The mass balance of a typical dry digestion process

-For example, 100 tonnes of solid municipal residential source separated organics (SSO) arrives at the dry, garage style, biogas plant.
+For example, 100 tonnes of solid municipal residential source separated organics (SSO) arrives at biogas plant using dry digestion (garage style).
 This feedstock does not need to be pretreated to remove potential contaminants (plastics, metal, sands, etc.).

 In the digesters, the bacteria will consume the majority of the volatile solids in the feedstock and will convert them into biogas.
 Approximately 10 tonnes of gas will come out of the digesters.
 The solid digestate will represent approximately 90 tonnes.
 Note that the digestate coming out will be more liquid than the incoming material.
-In some case, it may be necessary to add bulking agent prior to digestion to ensure the out coming material remains solid.
+In some cases, it may be necessary to add some bulking agent prior to digestion to ensure the out outgoing material remains solid.

 In certain continuous “dry” digesters the material can come out as a thick liquid.
 In these instances, this liquid is still contaminated with (plastics, metals, rock, sands, etc.) and is very difficult material to recycle to land.